scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 time, while :math:`\Delta t`, :math:`\Delta x`, :math:`\Delta y`
 denote the spacing in time and space dimensions respectively.

 The first thing we need is a function object with which we can build a timestepping scheme.
 For this purpose Devito provides so-called :code:`TimeData` objects that encapsulate functions that are differentiable in space and time.
-With this we can either derive symbolic expressions for the backward derivatives directly via the :code:`first_derivative` utility with the argument :code:`side=left` indicating backward differences, or use the shorthand notation :code:`u.dt` provided by :code:`TimeData` objects to derive the forward derivative in time.
+With this we can derive symbolic expressions for the backward derivatives in space directly via the :code:`u.dxl` and :code:`u.dyl` shorthand expressions (the :code:`l` indicates "left" or backward differences) and the shorthand notation :code:`u.dt` provided by :code:`TimeData` objects to derive the forward derivative in time.